xflin/ScalaBuff/README.md

-ScalaBuff is a Scala [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) (protobuf) compiler.
-It takes .proto files and outputs valid Scala classes that can be used by your code to receive or send protobuf messages.
+This is a fork from the [original ScalaBuff project](https://github.com/SandroGrzicic/ScalaBuff) with some changes.

-Both the ScalaBuff generator and the generated Scala classes depend on Google's Java runtime for Protocol Buffers, which is provided with ScalaBuff.
+Excerpt from the original README.md,

-If you want to utilize ScalaBuff to generate your Scala classes from .proto sources, you'll need to either [download the source](https://github.com/SandroGrzicic/ScalaBuff/archive/master.zip) or download the packaged JAR for your Scala version from the Sonatype OSS repository.
-If you download the sources, you can easily run it from SBT.
+"ScalaBuff is a Scala [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) (protobuf) compiler.
+It takes .proto files and outputs valid Scala classes that can be used by your code to receive or send protobuf messages."

-If you just want to use ScalaBuff-generated classes in your SBT-managed project, here's the dependency to add (located on the Sonatype OSS repository): `"net.sandrogrzicic" %% "scalabuff-runtime" % "[desired_version]"`
+For details, please check the original ScalaBuff site.

-The latest release is **1.3.9** with support for Scala 2.10 and 2.11.
+There are three main changes in the master branch of this fork:

-If you'd like to use SBT with ScalaBuff to auto-generate Scala protobuf classes from .proto sources, try the [sbt-scalabuff project](https://github.com/sbt/sbt-scalabuff).
+  - Fixed issue#85 When importing a proto with a package statement ScalaBuff generates incorrect Scala code.

-The [ScalaBuff Wiki](https://github.com/SandroGrzicic/ScalaBuff/wiki) contains more information.
-For API documentation, see the project [Scaladoc](http://sandrogrzicic.github.com/ScalaBuff/doc/).
+  - Fixed issue#92 Missing support for "import public" notion in ScalaBuff.

-For any questions or general discussion, you can use the [ScalaBuff Google Group](https://groups.google.com/forum/#!forum/scalabuff) but please feel free to [create new issues](https://github.com/SandroGrzicic/ScalaBuff/issues/new) for bug reports or feature requests.
-Thanks!
+  - Changed to use scala 2.11.x version.